-Few things seem to bring a smile to peoples faces these days, that is until you introduce the monkey bike.
+Few things seem to bring a smile to peoples faces these days, that is until you introduce the Honda Monkey bike.

 When I rode my previous bike a Suzuki DL650 XT V-Strom, which I thought was a good looking bike, quite a few people agreed, commenting on it being a “nice bike”.